icooper/iandoesracing/_posts/2019-02-26-t-minus-4-days.md

 [![Vineyards of Casa Valduga in Bento Gonçalves, Brazil](/assets/img/brazilvineyards.jpg "Vineyards of Casa Valduga in Bento Gonçalves, Brazil")](http://www.casavalduga.com.br/)

-I've been out of town for about a month, so we're going to pick up about where we left off.

 ![Horseshoe Falls in Niagara Falls, Ontario](/assets/img/horseshoefalls.jpg "Horseshoe Falls in Niagara Falls, Ontario")

-It's only four days until [the 2019 Sandblast Rally](https://www.sandblastrally.com/)!
+I've been out of town for about a month, so let's pick up about where we left off in January.
+Now it's only four days until [the 2019 Sandblast Rally](https://www.sandblastrally.com/)!
 I have a long list of things to take care of before I leave tomorrow; I think it's going to be a late night.

 ## Rally Racing Clinic